So, there are a lot of people criticizing Divi for leaving behind a bunch of shortcodes.

 Here’s an analogy:

 You’re redoing your bedroom.
 You pull out all the furniture to paint the walls and put in a new carpet.
-Then you get angry that the carpet has marks on it, and the walls are dirty.
+Then you get angry that the old carpet has marks on it, and the walls are dirty before you paint them.
 You still have your furniture, right?
 And you’re redoing the room.
 What’s the problem?

 I find nothing wrong with that.
 Deactivating Elementor, and activating Beaver doesn’t make ANY process easier, at all.
 Foaming at the mouth trying to convert others to use the product you “like” just seems… weird.
 Especially when the arguments are stupid too.